 Rental fraud occurs when someone is tricked into paying a deposit to rent a property that either doesn’t exist, has already been rented out or has been offered to multiple people.

-We talked to someone who was targeted by this scam and share tips to help you keep safe if you’re planning on renting a property.
+We talked to someone who was targeted by this scam and share tips to help you stay safe if you’re planning on renting a property.

 ‘The price wasn’t bad’